Marlon554/pixie-kde-lock/README.md

 > This allows you to restore the original configuration if needed.

 ## 🎨 Customization
 Customization is managed by KDE Plasma.
 To change the background, simply right-click an image and set it as your lock screen wallpaper.
-Color extraction is currently unavailable.

 ## 🤝 Credits